naofumi/react-router-vite-rails/README.md

 # React-Router-Vite-Rails

-This is an example web application that is built using the react_router_rails_spa gem.
+This is an example web application that is built using the [react_router_rails_spa gem](https://rubygems.org/gems/react_router_rails_spa).

-In addition to being very simple to set up, using an SPA framework has multiple UI/UX benefits.
+In addition to being very simple to set up, using an SPA framework like React Router has multiple UI/UX benefits.

 - [Jump to read how to build it](#how-it-is-built)
 - [See this example app deployed using Kamal](https://rrrails.castle104.com)

-## How to Use
+## Development set up

+These are the steps to get the current repository running on your machine.

 * Download the GitHub respository.
 * Install dependencies with `bundle install`